 Google My Business for Multi-Location Retailers: The GMB API

-Managing local marketing at scale takes detailed, accurate local data management.
+Managing local marketing at scale takes detailed, accurate location data management.
 Google took huge steps in accommodating larger, multi-location businesses with their recently released GMB API.
-They’re still actively working on the API and it’s improving by the day, DeVoll said, so you’ll want to keep a close eye.
+They’re still actively working on the API and it’s improving by the day, DeVoll said, so keep a close eye.

 The API isn’t as easy to manage as a UI, he noted.
 We’ve found that many of the alerts available in the UI aren’t available with the API, for example.
 Resolution of errors around ownership conflicts, incorrect NAP data and MAP pin errors are all updates we’re looking forward to.